MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

     ![__________________________________](../../../media/mesh-201/089-app-dot-cs-highlighted.png)

-1. In the App.cs file, navigate to line 72, where'll you see a comment telling you to paste some code there.
+1. In the App.cs file, navigate to line 71 (or close to it), where'll you see a comment telling you to paste some code there.

     ![__________________________________](../../../media/mesh-201/094-paste-code-here.png)